Blaizzy/mlx-embeddings/.github/ISSUE_TEMPLATE/New-Feature-Suggestion.md

 ---
 name: New Feature Suggestion
-about: Request a new feature for Homebrew/brew
+about: Request our thoughts on your suggestion for a new feature for Homebrew.

 ---